Adiba08/Adiba_Mahbub_Proma/README.md

 - Evaluated students by grading assignments and quizzes, and provided feedback on their work

 ## Selected Course Projects
-### FIREBOT: A REMOTE-CONTROLLED ASSISTING ROBOT FOR RESCUE MISSIONS
+### Firebot: A remote-controlled assisting robot for rescue missions
 We proposed the usage of an innovative and yet simple robot to tackle fire incidents that has become a recurrent disaster in rapidly urbanizing cities such as Dhaka.
 The robot, which is to be controlled via a Bluetooth module, will be equipped with three sensors- the flame sensor, smoke sensor and temperature and humidity sensor- to detect the danger level of the fire and provide the necessary data required for firefighters to be properly equipped before they enter a burning building and thus avoid further injury.
 The robot does this by sending data that it gets from the sensors to a remote desktop monitor via Wi-Fi.
 As a result, the robot will help bridge the information gap between the time residents go out and the time the firefighters reach the scene.
 Click here for more information.

 **Programming Language:** Arduino

 ### Bengali Character-Recognition using Neural Networks